Updated: Sep 16

-From spacious skies and purple mountain majesties, to her amber waves of grain, America has long been blessed with abundant resources unparalleled in all the world.
+From spacious skies and purple mountain majesties to her amber waves of grain, America has long been blessed with abundant resources unparalleled in all the world.
 Furthermore, she was fearfully guarded by two large oceans (Atlantic and Pacific) which helped shelter her from both the atrocity and frequency of wars that had long plagued Europe, Asia, and Africa.
-However, the sparkling jewel in America’s crown was her rich educational systems, which rivaled the natural endowments Americans were blessed with.
-Harvard (Puritan-1636), Yale (Puritan-1701), and Princeton (Presbyterian-1746) to name a few, were all initially established as theological seminaries.
+However, the sparkling jewel in America’s crown was her rich educational system, which rivaled the natural endowments Americans were blessed with.
+Harvard (Puritan-1636), Yale (Puritan-1701), and Princeton (Presbyterian-1746) to name a few were all initially established as theological seminaries.

 Methodological naturalism says that scientists must do their work as if there is no God and that everything they study must be explained by three things: time, chance, and the laws of nature.
 Such a methodology for studying the physical world rules out the miraculous and providential works of God in His creation, even before investigation begins.
 (Source)

 This was in essence, the beginning of the end for the United States as a “Christian nation.”
 Although technology would continue to propel the United States through the industrial revolution, the computer age, and the age of information (where we are today), educationally speaking, we are less educated individually and collectively, than that our predecessors a hundred years ago.
 Our public education system was one of the first areas targeted by Marxists going back to the 1930s through institutions like the Frankfurt School and the things they promoted like political correctness (aka, cultural Marxism).

 Even worse, though, the work done by those promoting secular humanism through men like John Dewey and the Humanist Manifest has essentially performed an abortion on the conscience of the American nation.